human-nature-lab/TSCSMethods.jl/README.md

 This package will do two major things, at first:

-1. implement a version of Imai et al's (preprint) non-parametric changes-in-changes (this owes much to the "PanelMatch" R pkg.
+1. implement a version of Imai et al's (preprint) non-parametric changes-in-changes (this owes much to the "PanelMatch" R pkg).
 2. implement Gutman et al (2018)'s Bayesian method for changes-in-changes -- with additional accounting for data with zero-inflation